 Since those childhood days, McKenna has found herself celebrating all over the world on St. Patrick's Day, and she's often surprised to find some version of her country's celebration everywhere she's traveled.

-"I think it's because there is a joie de vivre that Irish people have," says McKenna, who is on tour in the United States for her latest book, "Clodagh's Kitchen Diaries."
+"I think it's because there is a joie de vivre that Irish people have," says McKenna, whose books include "Clodagh's Irish Kitchen" and "Clodagh's Kitchen Diaries."

 "We are really good at laughing, and we're very relaxed in our own skin.
 We don't have to be anybody we're not.
 Maybe other people enjoy those traits."

-Here are some of McKenna's favorite spots to celebrate St. Patrick's Day this Sunday -- and she wouldn't mind visiting these places any time of year:
+Here are some of McKenna's favorite spots to celebrate St. Patrick's Day or any time of year: